SimpleBus/SimpleBus/getting_started.md

 ## Logging

-To see what messages are being consumed, enable logging for commands and/or events:
+To get some insight into what goes on in the consumer process, enable logging:

 ```yaml
 # in config.yml